Ageing (textiles)

-Ageing (Stoving, Hanging, or Aging) is a kind of after treatment process for certain printed textile materials in which the goods are exposed to warm and moist atmosphere.
+Ageing (also called aging, stoving, and hanging) is a kind of after treatment process for certain printed textile materials in which the goods are exposed to warm and moist atmosphere.
 Steaming is an evolved way to obtain the intended results.
 The objectives of the ageing process include the developing and fixing of the mordants and colors.

 The process is carried out using a variety of machines, including "loop agers."
 Fabric hangs and runs over guide rollers as it is exposed to steam at a certain temperature and for a specific amount of time.

 History

 Initially, colours were fixed through the action of sunlight, air, and dew, which evolved into ageing rooms and, more recently, rapid-aging systems (in the form of steam-cabinets).

 Stoving was the early name used to describe the process of ageing in wooden or brick chambers heated by a furnace beneath.
 In stoving, temperature or heating was the consideration, while it ignored moisture application.
 When block printed material (one of the earliest forms of printing textiles) containing iron or aluminium mordants was thought to require merely heat to adhere to fabric, it was used.
 Those chambers were named "stoves."
 Stoving was first used to dry and age printed items, taking into account things like dye smearing and marking.
 Later, when it was found that steam and cold air without heat gave better results, stoving rooms were turned into ageing rooms.